Orange-OpenSource/hurl/docs/home.md

 Hurl is a command line tool that runs <b>HTTP requests</b> defined in a simple <b>plain text format</b>.

-It can perform requests, capture values and evaluate queries on headers and body response.
+It can chain requests, capture values and evaluate queries on headers and body response.
 Hurl is very
-versatile: it can be used for both <b>fetching data</b> and <b>testing HTTP</b> sessions.
+versatile: it can be used for <b>fetching data</b>, <b>testing HTTP</b> sessions and testing <b>XML / JSON APIs</b>.

 ```hurl
 # Get home: